eye-division/rosa-prod-site/_drafts/auditions-greenham-war-and-peace.md

 Performance & Singing Auditions

-If you would like to register for any of these auditions please email Laura Boffin to confirm your space&nbsp; [laura@rosaproductions.co.uk](mailto:laura@rosaproductions.co.uk)
+If you would like to register for these auditions please email Laura Boffin to confirm your space&nbsp; [laura@rosaproductions.co.uk](mailto:laura@rosaproductions.co.uk)

 Please wear comfortable clothing and bring along a bottle of water.